Best free indoor cycling apps | 8 free alternatives to Zwift

 As with Zwift, many subscription-based indoor training apps offer a free trial period before you need to put your money down.
 It’s usually 14 days, although for Bkool it’s 30 days.

 So if you don’t mind app surfing – and there are likely more than we’ve listed here – you could go a good few months before having to make a decision.
-By which time the weather might have got sufficiently better to entice you out of your pain cave and back outdoors.
+By which time the weather might have got sufficiently better to entice you back outdoors.

 If you want some suggestions for paid-for indoor cycling apps to try, check out our guide to the best indoor cycling apps.
 We’ve also got detailed guides to Zwift, TrainerRoad, Rouvy and more.